leafo/lapis/docs/html_generation.md

 ## HTML Widgets

 The preferred way to write HTML is through widgets.
 Widgets are classes who are only concerned with outputting HTML.
-They use the same syntax as the `@html` helper shown above for writing HTML.
+Each method in the widget is executed in the HTML builder scope that allows you to use the syntax described above to write HTML to the response buffer.

 When Lapis loads a widget automatically it does it by package name.
 For example, if it was loading the widget for the name `"index"` it would try to